Elizabeth Link

 Our mule-eared sheep are “Avondales”, a four-way cross developed to thrive on Pacific Northwest pasture.

-I raise Avondales on pasture across Whatcom County; you can think of these as community-raised animals as their lives are dependent on the generosity of friends and strangers who said yes to cold calls, text messages out of the blue, and in some cases, those who reached out eager to see their rural properties put to use.
+We raise Avondales on pasture across Whatcom County; you can think of these as community-supported animals as their lives are dependent on the generosity of friends and strangers who said yes to cold calls, text messages out of the blue, and in some cases, those who reached out eager to see their rural properties put to use.
 Without an acre to my name, my sheep graze open ground on farmland across the county, rotated frequently to manage animal and pasture health.

-I practice management-intensive rotational grazing, maximizing animal productivity on pasture while improving soil and forage quality.
+We practice management-intensive rotational grazing, maximizing animal productivity on pasture while improving soil and forage quality.
 If you’re interested in being a seasonal home for sheep, please reach out about contract grazing.

 I hope you’ll fall in love with these animals as I have from pasture to plate; regardless of whether animals are destined for the table or kept in the flock, I value the lives and wellbeing of each and every animal and am proud to offer high-quality meat, hides, and wool products.